-The following are documented side effects of Xanax:
+The following are documented side effects of Xanax bars:

 The list of side effects should stop anyone to risk thinking that Xanax could be beneficial.
 However, people who are addicted to benzodiazepines or who are withdrawing from other medications are going to take that risk to relieve themselves sooner, only to realize that they have now increased their addiction problems.

 Heroin is an opioid drug (derived from opium) made from morphine, a natural substance that is extracted from the seed pod of several poppy plants (opium poppy) that are grown in Southeast and Southwest Asia, in Mexico and in Colombia.
 Heroin can come in the form of white or brown powder, or as a black sticky substance that is known as “black tar.”
 Other common names of heroin are the ax, the devil, horse, queen, and black sugar; In English, it is called big H, horse, hell dust and heroin powder.
 There are 3 types of heroin which are pure heroin, black tar heroin and brown powder heroin

 How is heroin consumed?